cETH Whitepaper

 processed_messages ensures each messageId is processed once, supporting safe retries and relayer restarts.
 The DB is the source of truth for operational state and auditing.

-Idempotency is implemented as a uniqueness constraint at the application level.
 The relayer always queries/updates by messageId and treats duplicates as no‑ops.

 4.4 Finality Policy